 If you have student loan debt, you are far from alone.
-Recent statistics revealed that in the United States, over 44 million people have student loan debt.
+45 million Americans owe over $1.5 trillion in student loan debt.
 That’s a lot of people figuring out how to make it work.

-Student loan debt doesn’t have to be overwhelming.
-Establishing an understanding of how your loans work and a plan to tackle repayment can help you manage and ultimately eliminate debt.
+For many of us, student loan debt can feel overwhelming.
+But understanding how your loans work and making a plan to tackle repayment can help you manage and ultimately eliminate debt.

-To help, we’ve asked the experts—financial advisors—to share their best advice for repaying student debt, from both logistical and psychological perspectives.
+To help, we’ve asked the experts—financial advisors—to share their best advice for repaying student debt.
 Here are their top three tips:

 1. Get in the Right Headspace